WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ### Declaring control tags

-A control tag is similar to an exception extended with a result type (or list thereof).
+Control tags generalise exception tags to include result types.
 Operationally, a control tag may be thought of as a *resumable* exception.
 A tag declaration provides the type signature of a control tag.

 ```wast
   (tag $t (param t1*) (result t2*))